-The 4 V’s of Big Data Decoded
+The 4V’s of Big Data Decoded

+The 4Vs of BIG Data stands for Volume, Variety, Velocity and Veracity.
 Let us discuss each of one of these in detail.

 As the name suggests, the main characteristic of big data is its huge volume collected through various sources.
 We are used to measuring data in Gigabytes or Terabytes.
-However, according to various studies, big data volume created so far is in Zettabytes which is equivalent to a trillion gigabytes.
+However, big data volume created so far is in Zettabytes which is equivalent to a trillion gigabytes.
 1 zettabyte is equivalent to approximately 3 million galaxies of stars.
 This will give you an idea of colossal volume of data being available for business research and analysis.

-As the volume of the data is growing at the speed of light, traditional database technology will not suffice the need of efficient data management i.e. storage and analysis.
-The need of the hour will be a large scale adoption of new age tools like Hadoop and MongoDB.
-These use distributed systems to facilitate storage and analysis of this enormous big data across various databases.
+With every passing day, data is growing exponentially.
+According to experts, the amount of big data in the world is likely to get doubled in every two years.
+As the volume of the data is growing at the speed of light, traditional database technology will not suffice the need of efficient data management limited to storage and analysis.
+The need of the hour will be a large scale adoption of data management tools like Hadoop and MongoDB.
+These tools use distributed systems to facilitate storage and analysis of this enormous big data across various databases.
 This information explosion has opened new doors of opportunities in the modern age.

-- Structured data such as bank records, demographic data, inventory databases, business data, product data feeds have a defined structure and can be stored and analyzed using traditional data management and analysis methods.
+- 1. Structured data such as bank records, demographic data, inventory databases, business data, product data feeds have a defined structure and can be stored and analyzed using traditional data management and analysis methods.

-- Unstructured data includes captured like images, tweets or Facebook status updates, instant messenger conversations, blogs, videos uploads, voice recordings, sensor data.
+- 2. Unstructured data includes captured like images, tweets or Facebook status updates, instant messenger conversations, blogs, videos uploads, voice recordings, sensor data.
 These types of data do not have any defined pattern.
 Unstructured data is most of the time reflection of human thoughts, emotions and feelings which sometimes would be difficult to be expressed using exact words.

 One of the main objectives of big data is to collect all this unstructured data and analyze it using the appropriate technology.
 Data crawling, also known as web crawling, is a popular technology used for systematically browsing the web pages.
 There are algorithms designed to reach the maximum depth of a page and extract useful data worth analyzing.

 Variety of data definitely helps to get insights from different set of samples, users and demographics.
-It helps to bring different perspective to same information.
+It helps to bring different perspective to the same information.
 It also allows analyzing and understanding the impact of different form and sources of data collection from a ‘larger picture’ point of view.

-Streams of data are processed and databases are updated in real-time, using parallel processing of live streams of data.
+Streams of data is processed and databases are updated in real-time, using parallel processing of live streams of data.
 Data streaming helps extract valuable insights from incessant and rapid flow of data records.
 A streaming application like Amazon Web Services Kinesis is an example of an application that handles the velocity of data.

 The higher the frequency of data collection into your big data platform in a stipulated time period, the more likely it will enable you to make accurate decision at the right time.

 There are various reasons of data contamination like data entry errors or typos (mostly in structured data), wrong references or links, junk data, pseudo data etc. The enormous volume, wide variety, and high velocity in conjunction with high-end technology, holds no significance if the data collected or reported is incorrect.
-Hence, data trustworthiness (in other words, quality of data) holds the highest importance in the big data world.
+Hence, data trustworthiness (in other words, quality of data) holds utmost importance in the big data world.

-In automated data collection, analysis, report generation, and decision making process, it is inevitable to have a foolproof system in place to avoid any lapses.
+In automated data collection, analysis, report generation, and decision making process, it is inevitable to have a fool proof system in place to avoid any lapses.
 Even the most minor of slippage at any stage in the big data extraction process can cause immense blunder.
-It is always advisable that you have 2 different methods and sources to validate credibility and consistency of the data, to avoid any bias.
+It is always advisable that you have two different methods and sources to validate credibility and consistency of the data, to avoid any bias.

-It is not only about accuracy post data collection, but also about determining right source and form of the data, required amount or size of the data, and the right method of analysis, play a vital role in procuring required results.
+It is not only about accuracy post data collection, but also about determining right source and form of the data.
+Required amount or size of the extracted data, and the right method of analysis, all play a vital role in procuring required results.
 It will definitely allow you to position yourself in the market as a reliable authority and help to you to attain greater heights of success.